 Achieving optimal sleep and relaxation extends beyond mindfulness practices alone.

-Other lifestyle factors play a crucial role in fostering a restful and rejuvenating experience.
+Other lifestyle factors also play a role in encouraging a restful and rejuvenating experience.

 1. Healthy Sleep Hygiene Practices